List of Tomb Raider media: Feature films

 There were initially two film adaptations made in the early 2000s that starred Angelina Jolie as Lara Croft in Lara Croft: Tomb Raider in 2001 and its sequel, The Cradle of Life, in 2003.
 While both films were financially successful, neither of them were well received by critics.
 A reboot starring Alicia Vikander as Lara Croft was released in 2018, which was better received.
-A sequel of the 2018 film was in development with Vikander returning as Croft but it was later canceled with the film rights reverted to the game company and prompted a bidding war among studios.
+A sequel of the 2018 film was in development with Vikander returning as Croft but it was later cancelled with the film rights reverted to the game company and prompted a bidding war among studios.
 Lara Croft makes a minor appearance in the 2018 film Ready Player One.

 In 2015, Adrian Askarieh, producer of the Hitman films, stated that he hoped to oversee a shared universe of Square Enix films with Just Cause, Hitman, Tomb Raider, Deus Ex, and Thief, but admitted that he does not have the rights to Tomb Raider.
 Some reports such as the Game Central reporters at Metro UK commented that the shared universe was unlikely, pointing out that no progress had been made on any Just Cause, Deus Ex nor Thief films.